 Annotated Bibliographies: Writing

-This workshop introduces researchers to the typical structure of an annotated bibliography, while accounting for variations in purpose.
+This evidence-based workshop introduces researchers to the typical structure of an annotated bibliography, while accounting for variations in purpose.
 Typically, the annotations synthesize multiple studies, help develop a discussion of the current field, and help identify a potential knowledge contribution.
 Research shows that annotated bibliographies across disciplines typically consist of 3 parts: the full bibliographic citation; a relevant academic summary; a critical evaluation.
 But how do authors determine relevance?
 What does it mean to write critical annotations?

 Citing to Communicate: Who, What, When, Where, Why

 All too often, scholarly citation is approached by undergraduates as a frustrating obstacle on the path to completing a writing assignment, rather than as an intellectual pursuit in its own right.
 This workshop aims to reframe that mindset by demystifying the who, what, when, where, and why of citational practices.
 No matter the citation style they are being asked to engage with, participants will come away from this workshop with a greater understanding of the purpose behind citation, as well as a pragmatic conception of how to apply that understanding in their own academic writing.

 The workshop is appropriate for undergraduates at any level, though first year students who have not yet taken “Introduction to Academic Reading and Writing” may wish to do so first.

 CGS-Master’s Scholarship Workshop: Writing the Research Proposal

 This virtual workshop is for undergraduate and graduate students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
 Drawing on evidence-based research about successful grant proposals, facilitators discuss particular elements of this written academic genre: audience, purpose, knowledge gap, competence claim, structure, style, and more.